Cartan-Thullen theorem and Levi problem in context of generalised convexity: Introduction

-The Gelfand transform in our setting can be viewed as a linearisation, as it replaces a possibly non-linear setting with a linear setting.
-The linearisation technique has been successful in a great many contexts, e.g., in the context of Lipschitz-free spaces, see e.g. \cite{Weaver1999}.
+In our setting it can be viewed as a way of linearisation of the considered problems.
+The linearisation technique has been successful in a great many contexts, e.g., in the context of Lipschitz-free spaces, see \cite{Weaver1999}.

 Using the Gelfand transform, we can transfer linear notions to the setting of the space $\Omega$, in a similar way to transference of the notion of convex hull, see Section \ref{s:convex}, Definition \ref{def:conv}.
-This allows to reduce studying $\Omega$ and $\mathcal{A}$ to studying subsets of a linear space and linear, continuous functionals on that space.
+This allows for a reduction of investigations of an abstract space $\Omega$ equipped with a linear space $\mathcal{A}$ of functions on $\Omega$ to studying subsets of a linear space and linear, continuous functionals on that subset.